 -Bacterial – causing ear and throat infections, chest infection

 – Certain medicines, such as antibiotics or cancer drugs

 – Autoimmune disorders, such as lupus or Juvenile rheumatoid arthritis

 Fever in Babies & Children: When You Have To Worry

 Fever is more common in babies and young children than in adults.
-This is because their immune systems are not fully developed and they are more likely to get infections.
-Babies under 3 months old with a fever need to be seen by a doctor right away because they may be at risk for serious illnesses.
+Their immature immune systems make them more susceptible to infections.
+Babies under 3 months old with a fever should see a doctor right away.
+They could be at risk for serious illnesses.

 Here are some tips on what to do when your child has a fever: